 Contact one of our friendly staff on (07) 5491 4240.
 Phone bookings incur a $6.00 dial and charge fee.
 If you have any special needs, please notify the staff at the time of booking.

 Visit our box office at 20 Minchinton Street, Caloundra.
 We are open Monday to Friday, 9am – 4pm.
-The box office is also open one hour prior to performances.
+The box office is also open two hours prior to performances.

 For large group bookings (such as schools, clubs etc), please contact the box office on (07) 5491 4240 or email firstname.lastname@example.org